FluxLemur/citybash/README.md

 7. [Implementation](#implementation)

 ## Overview
-The player controls _one_ city with assets and capabilities.
+The player controls _one_ city with some assets and capabilities.

 - Assets
   - Gold